-At Saga we are working hard to detect insurance fraud and in turn help protect you from paying more for your insurance.
-The following tells you more about what Saga is doing and how you can be involved in preventing fraud:
+At Saga we are working hard to detect fraud and in turn help protect our customers.
+The following tells you more about how you can report fraud.

 How to report suspected fraud

 If you have information regarding a fraudulent Saga insurance policy or claim, please email our dedicated teams: